 Writing about living an active and interesting life in Copenhagen (and the rest of Denmark).
 The blog focus a lot on sports, including my own favorites: Cycling, running and climbing (bouldering).
 Expect also to read a bit or two about my experiences building the bicycle portal Cykelvalg.
 If you want to feel really Danish, you might want to check out my personal blog (it's in Danish).

-Im writing about the life in Aarhus, seen through the eyes of a newcomer from the western parts of Jutland.
+I will be writing about the life in Aarhus, seen through the eyes of a newcomer from the western parts of Jutland.
 My topics will mostly concern everydaylife, fitness, entrepreneurship and danish facts.
 I myself have been blogging about fitness for a couple of years, but the interest for fitness has been dropping since i started to work long hours, and 5-7 days a week.
 Hope that you will enjoy my inputs :-)